thanhnntq/blazor-docs/components/autocomplete/overview.md

 You can ensure that the end-user enters an acceptable input by using the Blazor AutoComplete validation.
 [Read more about input validation...]({%slug common-features/input-validation%}).

-## Attributes
+## Parameters

-The Blazor AutoComplete provides various attributes that allow you to configure the component:
+The Blazor AutoComplete provides various parameters that allow you to configure the component:

 | Attribute      | Description |
 | ----------- | ----------- |